 New research, released by CARE Australia, has shown that 93 per cent of Australians are walking less than the recommended daily distance for general health and well-being.

-Results of the study, released to mark two weeks until the national Walk In Her Shoes Challenge, have revealed that the average Australian walks only 3.2 kilometres per day – the equivalent of around 4,000 steps – less than half of the recommended daily walking distance.
+Results of the study, released to mark the national Walk In Her Shoes Challenge, have revealed that the average Australian walks only 3.2 kilometres per day – the equivalent of around 4,000 steps – less than half of the recommended daily walking distance.

 Furthermore, the study showed that more than half (57 per cent) of Australians are walking less than one quarter (two kilometres or less) of the recommended daily walking distance for a healthy lifestyle.